jawadgilani/scm-file-test/README.md

 # veon-demo
-This is a Dmeo Project.
+This is a Demo Project.